War Crimes in Bucha and Criminals on VKontakte

 DOB year is not required for a VK profile, so if you first search by MM/DD/YYYY, you might be missing valid profiles.

-Younger kids might also make accounts before they are old enough (14 is minimum age), so the birth year is off by 1-2 years but it’s the correct MM/DD.
-Kids are more lax with security, so you have a better chance of finding phone numbers and other personally identifying information on those profiles.
+Younger kids might also make accounts before they are old enough (14 is minimum age), so the birth year may be off by one or two years despite having the correct MM/DD.

 But for more common names, searching through every MM/DD profile is very time-consuming, so searching for name + DOB MM/DD/YYYY might be more productive.